Last updated: November 2019

 - Incrementor: Advanced increment / decrement actions for just about anything.

-- PHP Debug: The xDebug client for Code.
+- PHP Debug: The Xdebug client for VS Code.

 - PHP DocBlocker: More easily create docblocks for your PHP code.

-- phpcs: Hooks up the phpcs sniffer to Code.
+- phpcs: Hooks up the phpcs sniffer to VS Code.

 - Rainbow CSV: Highlight columns in CSV files in different colours.